One Ancient Roman podcast; Two historians’ views on the ancient world

 Dr Peta Greenfield

 is an expert on the Vestal Virgins, a collective of six priestesses whose aedes (temple) was located at the edge of the Roman forum.
-Dr Greenfield’s research interests include: the intersection between religion and politics in Rome, the Late Republic (c.
+Her research interests include: the intersection between religion and politics in Rome, the Late Republic (c.
 150 BC – 31 BC) and Augustan Period (c.
 31 BC – AD 14), and the role of women.

 How We Emerged from the (proverbial) Womb